 Avoid sitting or standing for a long time period.
 If you have to sit for a while, stretch or shake your legs, feet, and ankles often to help your blood flow.
 If you stand a lot, take breaks to relax, sit and, put your feet up.
 This will be helpful for lower pressure in your leg veins.
 Compression stockings can also be recommended in this stage.

-Regular exercising helps your body to pump your blood too.
-Walking is a good option to make your legs stronger and increase blood flow.
+Regular exercise helps your body maintain a healthy blood circulation.
+Walking is a good option to make your veins stronger and increase blood flow.

 Compression Stocking and Elevation: